Crossing state lines to commit domestic violence is a serious federal crime in Nevada. Even minor incidents may result in years in prison.

 - whether the defendant has previous domestic abuse convictions.

-If the incident is minor, the court may even suspend a jail sentence and try to rehabilitate the defnedant with counseling.
-For more information on sentence ranges, read our article on the Nevada crime of battery domestic violence.
+If the incident is minor, the court may even suspend a jail sentence and try to rehabilitate the defendant with counseling.
+For more information on sentence ranges, read our article on battery domestic violence.

 Charged?
 Call us . . . .